mehulagg/gitlab_test/doc/user/feature_flags.md

    ![Version history note with FF info](img/feature_flags_history_note_info_v13_2.png)

-If you are a user of a GitLab self-managed instance and you want to try a disabled feature, you can ask a [GitLab administrator to enable it](../administration/feature_flags.md), although, as mentioned on the linked document, changing their state isn't recommended.
+If you are a user of a GitLab self-managed instance and you want to try a disabled feature, you can ask a [GitLab administrator to enable it](../administration/feature_flags.md), although changing their default state isn't recommended.

 If you are a user of GitLab.com and the feature is disabled, stay hopeful.
 In most cases, the GitLab Team is working on it.
 You might see the feature